dvolk/swii/README.md

 ### Why doesn't the page refresh automatically?

-We're keeping it simple.
 If that's what you want then get a browser extension that does it.

 ### Why can't I scroll back infinitely?